-James and Amy are fully registered with the General Osteopathic Council.
+James, Amy and Laura are fully registered with the General Osteopathic Council.
 This means that they meet the high standards of training and education needed, and that they consistently fulfil their Continuing Professional Development requirements such as regularily attending lectures and seminars to keep up to date with recent developments.

 In the years since graduating James has built up a vast amount of experience with patients of all ages with wide ranging problems.
 Aside from general practice he has a keen interest in foot and gait problems and is able to fit a variety of insoles or foot orthotic devices if needed.
 Having played Rugby Union to a high level James has a detailed understanding of sports injuries and various rehabilitation approaches to suit all levels of participation.